 - Tel: +886 (0)2 2939 2025

-The brightly-lit Ferris wheel sits on the roof of Miramar Entertainment Park.
-At 70 metres, it is the tallest in Taipei and the second-tallest in Taiwan.
+The brightly-lit Miramar Ferris Wheel sits on the roof of the entertainment park of the same name and, at 70 metres, is the tallest in Taipei.
 With it being positioned on the roof of a shopping mall, you actually reach a height of 100 metres above the ground when your carriage is at the top of the wheel, giving you a great view across the northern part of the city and across the river towards Taipei Songshan Airport.
-There are 48 carriages, each capable of carrying six passengers, which take about 17 minutes to do a full rotation.
+There are 48 carriages, each capable of carrying 6 passengers, which take about 17 minutes to do a full rotation.

 - Tel: +886 (0)2 2175 3456

 The Taiwanese are passionate about their karaoke – KTV, as they call it – and you should certainly not miss out on experiencing it.
 There are several major KTV chains in Taipei, the biggest of which is Partyworld, where you can sing along to western and Chinese tunes at any time of the day or night.
 NT$400 (more on weekends) will buy you 3 hours in a private room and access to the all-you-can-eat buffet.
 The facilities are first-rate and well-maintained, ensuring that you will have great time singing your heart out.

 There are several cycle routes to enjoy in Taipei, particularly alongside the river running around Taipei Songshan Airport.
 Bicycles can be rented either with the EasyPass public transport system or from official rental shops close to specified cycling areas.